gchq/Gaffer/example/real-federated-store/have-a-go-at-operations/README.md

 Example curl commands within shell scripts can be found at `curl-opertion-examples`.
 Execute these shell scripts or copy & paste the curl command into your terminal.
 Curl commands with the "alternative" in the name are duplicate examples that contain inline JSON instead of reference to a .json file.
-This allows users to have a go and changing and editing commands in the command line.
+This allows users to have a go at changing and editing operations in the command line.

 ```bash
 cd curl-operation-examples/